 Solutioning: Page Design

-In the final product, I'm using a simple greyscale color pallet with orange-red as an accent.
+The end product follows a simple greyscale color palette with orange-red as an accent.
 Combined with powerful imagery, this yields high-impact, simple-to-navigate pages with a distinctly Japanese feel.

 Page layouts are relatively simple so that, per accessibility guidelines, they can work in both horizontal and landscape formats, meet text contrast requirements, and work with common screen readers.